StevanFreeborn/onspring-api-sdk-javascript/README.md

 ## Types

-The package is written in typescript and all types are exported and availabe for you to use if you prefer to use typescript.
+The package is written in typescript and all types are exported and available for you to use if you prefer to use typescript.

 ## Full API Documentation